b. 12/12/1962 Banbury, Oxfordshire.

 DATE OF GC ACTION: 21/09/2013 Nairobi, Kenya.

-Troulan served in the British Armed Forces for over 20 years, first in the Royal Marines and subsequently in the British Army.
-As a sergeant in the Royal Marines, he was awarded the Queen's Gallantry Medal (QGM) in 1993 for service in Northern Ireland.
-As a warrant officer class 1 in the British Army's Parachute Regiment, he received a short-service commission in the rank of captain on 15 April 2002.
-He was granted an intermediate regular commission in the same rank on 1 January 2005, and was promoted to major on 31 July 2008.
-He entered the reserves on 31 August 2009.
+As a Sergeant in the Royal Marines, he was awarded the Queen's Gallantry Medal (QGM) in 1993 for service in Northern Ireland.
+As a Warrant Officer Class 1 in the British Army's Parachute Regiment, he received a short-service commission in the rank of Captain on 15th April 2002.
+He was granted an intermediate regular commission in the same rank on 1st January 2005, and was promoted to Major on 31sts July 2008.
+He entered the reserves on 31st August 2009.

-On 21 September 2013, a group of heavily-armed terrorists entered the Westgate Shopping Mall in Nairobi, Kenya and started to murder men, women and children indiscriminately.
+On that day, a group of heavily-armed terrorists entered the Westgate Shopping Mall in Nairobi, Kenya and started to murder men, women and children indiscriminately.
 Dominic Troulan, a security consultant working in Nairobi, was contacted by a friend who asked him to go to the incident to try and locate the friend’s wife and daughter.

 On arrival at the Mall, Troulan contacted the family by telephone and entered the Mall.
 He was armed with only a pistol while the area was dominated by terrorists armed with grenades and machine guns.
 Nevertheless, Troulan managed to bring the two women to safety.